ApolloScapeAuto/dataset-api/lane_segmentation/README.tex.md

  - `ext`       the extension of the file. '.jpg' for RGB images and '.png' for groundtruths.

+## Download
+We already have two set of data release for training and validation of your algorithm.
+[Road_02] and [Road_03] please check the website for download.

 ## Scripts

 There are several scripts included with the dataset in a folder named `scripts`